 ~ Deuteronomy.
 2: 33-34.

 Introduction We know from studies including genetics that the Hebrews emerged from the Canaanites.
 There were no Egyptian plagues (which is a good thing morally if you’re an Abrahamic believer; discussed in section 4 /4 about Christianity).
 Millions or tens of thousands (depending on the apologist) did not spend 40 years wandering around the Sinai.
 It can be walked across in 6 days without stopping - use Google Maps on your phone.
 There are NO artifacts of this happening and there must be for this story to be true.
 Archeologists have looked.
-And Jewish archeologists gave up looking long ago.
+And Jewish archeologists gave up looking long ago (Does Archeology have a say?).
 You don’t have millions or even tens of thousands walking around an area the size of West Virginia for 40 years and yet leave no old latrines, broken pottery, broken wheels, lots of graves, or remains of large encampments.
 How much trash does the US Military leave during a war of just a few years let alone millions or tens of thousands people over 40 years?

 It has often been said that the absence of evidence is not evidence of absence.
 Stenger modified this quote by writing, "Absence of evidence is not evidence of absence unless the evidence should be there and is not".
 I would add, must be there and is not.
 This is the case with the Biblical Exodus narrative.